Beach Road in Colombo Sri Lanka

 Although Colombo is the transportation gateway to the rest of Sri Lanka, most people (myself included, at one point!) would tell you to skip it.
 Colombo often ends up being passed over in favor of places like Sigiriya, Polonnaruwa, tea country in Kandy and Ella, the UNESCO-listed Galle Fort as well as the national parks and pristine beaches along the south coast.

 I had previously visited Colombo a handful of times, but always found myself underwhelmed and ready to move onto the next destination in Sri Lanka.
-The fact is, there aren’t a ton of things to do in Colombo, and the rest of the country is just so darn tantalizing.
+The fact is, the rest of the country is just so darn tantalizing and it’s easy to write off Colombo as nothing more than a passthrough city.

 Visiting Sri Lanka for the first time?
 Click here for 12 things you should know before you visit the Pearl of the Indian Ocean!